 [44] Ibid., 127.

-[45] As I briefly outlined in the Preliminary Notes, I believe we are currently living a historical phase of a redefinition of knowledge which will end up in a third grand systematization as soon as our current scientific and philosophical theories will converge into a unified vision of reality.
-As it happened in the past with Galileo, Descartes and Newton, I believe the role of science – with specific reference to the on-going search for the unification of the laws that explain the physical aspects of the universe – can be the catalyst of a global process of systematization of knowledge.
-The interpretation of the concepts of space and place will change accordingly, and with them, it will also change – or will be refined – the interpretation we give to the multifarious phenomena of reality, not just physical phenomena, but also biological, sociolcultural and symbolic phenomena.
+[45] As I mentioned in the Preliminary Notes, I think we’re currently in a historical phase where knowledge is being redefined, which will ultimately lead to a third grand systematization once our current scientific and philosophical theories converge into a unified understanding of reality.
+Just as Galileo, Descartes, and Newton did in the past, I believe that science, particularly in its pursuit of unifying the laws governing the physical universe, can catalyze a global effort to systematize knowledge.
+The interpretation of the concepts of space and place will change accordingly so will our interpretation of the diverse phenomena of reality, encompassing not only physical but also biological, sociocultural, and symbolic aspects.
 Casey, in the final pages of his historico-philosophical journey, specifically talked about a ‘third peripeteia’ with respect to the concepts of place and space: in a certain sense, I consider the observation that Casey made with respect to place and space as the specific outcome of a more global trend that regards our progressively changing modes of knowing the different aspects of reality in which we live – among them, reality as physical realm is certainly one of the primary concerns since man started philosophizing.
-How the physical realm is correlated to the mental realm to define a unique system (chōra-l system), or reality, described by coherent systemic laws, and how concepts of place and space can express such correlation, is the major theme of the on-going systematization of knowledge and concepts.
+How the physical realm correlates with the mental realm to define a unique system (a chōra-l system), or reality, governed by coherent systemic laws, and how concepts of place and space express this correlation, is the major theme of the on-going systematization of knowledge and concepts.

 [46] Ibid., 133.